dguasch89/poker-league/README.md

 ### Deploy

 ```
-All code pushed to main will be trigger a 2 Github actions, that will compile, test and build code and deploy to netlify automatically
+All code pushed to main will trigger two Github Actions, that will compile, test and build the code and deploy it to Netlify automatically.
 ```